 Social Medicine’s faculty is deeply involved in the education of medical students.
 Core faculty members generally teach in two or more of the following courses each year administered by the department (in cooperation with the Office of Medical Education):

-1st-year medical students: Weekly seminars throughout year, taught by multidisciplinary faculty, comprising an integrated sequence of topics over 28 sessions.
+1st and 2nd semester medical students: Weekly seminars throughout year, taught by multidisciplinary faculty, comprising an integrated sequence of topics over 28 sessions.

-- Humanities & Social Sciences Seminars
+- Professional Development 3: Humanities & Social Sciences Seminars

-2nd-year medical students: Weekly seminars spanning one semester (13 sessions), in a topic/discipline chosen from a range of offerings, culminating in scholarly projects/presentations.
+3rd semester medical students: Weekly seminars spanning one semester (13 sessions), in a topic/discipline chosen from a range of offerings, culminating in scholarly projects/presentations.